meyer-lab/asmlab.org/README.md

 ## Deployment

 The website is automatically deployed via GitHub Actions.
-When you push changes to the `main` branch, a workflow is triggered that builds the static site and depls it to the hosting provider.
+When you push changes to the `main` branch, a workflow is triggered that builds the static site and deploys it to the hosting provider.